 Capital Improvement Program (CIP): The County's Six-Year Plan that identifies facility and infrastructure projects, outlines project schedules, and provides project cost estimates.
-The County's CIP utilizes a variety of federal, state and local funding sources, and is guided by BOCS policies, the Strategic Plan, and the Comprehensive Plan.
+The County's CIP utilizes a variety of federal, state and local funding sources, and is guided by Board of County Supervisors policies, the Strategic Plan, and the Comprehensive Plan.